Forms & Resources

-Our assignment process begins in mid March.
+Our assignment process begins in late December.
 According to the Chicago Park District Code governing the use of the harbors, we first assign transfers and then we begin our assignments from the waiting list.
 We periodically continue assignments and transfers through the summer depending on availability

 Do you pro-rate if I get transferred later during the summer?

 If you are transferred to a higher priced mooring, you will be invoiced for the full difference in price between your current and new mooring.
 If you do not want to be transferred immediately, when filling out the transfer form, please select the year for which you want the transfer or specify in the comments that you do not want a mid-season transfer.

 We mail our invoices by October 15th of every year to those who have any type of assignment in our system.
 Our customers have until December 15th to make an initial payment to hold their slip , but must pay in full by April 15th to pay in full for the upcoming season.
 Those individuals who have not returned payment by that date forfeit their assignment and we then reassign that location.

 If I purchase a boat from an individual who has an assignment in our system, can I assume ownership of their assignment as well?

 No – This is a violation of the code of the Chicago Park District.
 Only the original permittee is entitled to that location.

 I was added on as a partner.
 Who is entitled to the assignment?

 The individual(s) who were on the original mooring application are entitled to the use of the assignment.
 Other parties may be added so long as the ownership does not change more than 50% from the original.
 Please refer to the Rules and Regulations.

 When does the season begin/end?